DuoConsulting/duo_foundation/README.md

 * [Top bar](https://foundation.zurb.com/sites/docs/top-bar.html)
 * [Float](https://foundation.zurb.com/sites/docs/float-classes.html), [flexbox](https://foundation.zurb.com/sites/docs/flexbox-utilities.html) and [visibility](https://foundation.zurb.com/sites/docs/visibility.html) classes

+The default values for all the various Foundation variables can be found in `./scss/_settings.scss.` All the variables defined there are built-in to Foundation, with the exception of a handful of custom colors and fonts which appear at the very top of the file.
+That should be the first place you go to update basic styles for the theme, before creating your own custom styles.

 The following JavaScript libraries are included globally (on all pages) by default:

 * Foundation core